By Gary Digiuseppe

 Penetrometers start at $250 with digital models being more expensive.
 They’re made of stainless steel and should last a number of years, but the tips may need replacing if they’re used very frequently.
 Capewell explains, “If you’re pushing into something all the time, you may hit rocks, and it may get blunted over time” which would affect the measurement.
 Luckily, the tips are inexpensive to replace.

 Pike adds that plants do not perform well on ground where 300 psi or higher is required to push through the soil.
 The penetrometer produced by her company has marks along the length of the probe every 3 inches so the operator can record the depth at which the 200 psi, 300 psi mark, or hardpan is reached.

 Finding the hardpan would be useful in a situation where the ground has been plowed.
 She says when that layer has been detected, “People are using different treatments, not necessarily just the plowing, that are supposed to either lighten up the soil or alleviate hardpans.”
 The penetrometer can be used before and after to gauge the efficacy of those treatments.

-Editor’s Note: This article appears in the August 2014 issue of Acres U.S.A.
+Editor’s Note: This article previously appeared in Acres U.S.A. magazine.